ravichugh/sketch-n-sketch/notes/elm-conf-demo.md

 ## Type Inspector

 1. Turn on type checking.

-1. Hover around and see a bunch of things got type checked.
+   Hover around and see a bunch of things got type checked.

 1. <span style="color:green;">**OK:**</span>
    Currently need annotations on functions, so there's an error.
-   There's a tool to **Add dummy type annotation**.
+   There's a tool to **Add skeleton type annotation**.

         logo : _ -> _ -> _ -> _ -> _